-Construction began in 1953.
-What Breuer created was similar to his other small-scale public buildings and from the outset Breuer envisioned the new building as “the living room of the community”.
-The small, elegant, two story, simple box structure features many design elements that were often present in some of his other projects – simple linear lines and floor to ceiling windows that create a seamless transition between the interior and the exterior.
-On many of his other buildings Breuer relied heavily on the use of concrete, however when he created the library he chose to use brick out of respect for the traditional architecture found in Grosse Pointe.
+With his plans for the library, Breuer created a design that was similar in style to his other small-scale public buildings.
+From the outset Breuer envisioned the new building as “the living room of the community”.
+The small, elegant, two story, structure featured many design elements that were often present in some of Breuer’s other projects - simple linear lines and floor to ceiling windows - to create a seamless transition between the interior and the exterior.
+Despite the structure being constructed from a series of reinforced cast concrete frames it is reported Breuer dispensed with his favored approach of leaving the concrete exposed and opted to face the library in brick, out of respect for the traditional architecture found in Grosse Pointe.
+Source: Michiganmodern.org.
+Image courtesy of: Grosse Pointe Public Library.

 Written by Katie Doelle